igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 To come up with this architecture I took the well-known AlexNet as reference and modified it making it a bit "smaller" and less complex.
 The main difference is that my CNN only makes use of three convolutional layers (AlexNet uses five) and extracts less depth out of the convolutional layers.
 Then I also use half of the neurons in the fully connected layers compared to AlexNet.
 Reducing the complexity is reasonable since AlexNet is used to classify one thousand different classes on ImageNet and our dataset only contains 43 different classes.
 The resolution of the input images is lower in our case as well.

 To train the model, I used an Adam optimizer and a batch size of 256.
 The CNN was trained over 95 epochs on AWS.
 This architecture achieved 96.1 % accuracy on the test set.
 I did not record the training and validation accuracies, but they must have been well over 97%.

-Steps which led me to the final model:
+The iterative process which led me to the final model is the following:

 I started out using the LeNet architecture (with minor changes) and no data augmentation.
 The LeNet model was quickly overfitting after a few epochs.
-Introducing some dropout layers did help to reduce the overfitting.
+Introducing some dropout layers did help reduce the overfitting.
 The dropout layers "silence" by random a predetermined number of neurons in a layer.
 This forces the network to learn redundant hypothesis to classify the different classes which increases the robustness of the neural network predictions while reducing overfitting.
 The reason this works is that overfitting happens most of the time when the neural network has a capacity of abstraction which is much higher than the complexity of the input data.
 So when trained on relative simple datasets (relative to the DNN) the neural network tends to catch on every detail (even on features that do not help generalizing on to new datasets).
-Hence the training accuracy improves, but not validation and test accuracies.
+Hence dropout works because it constraints the neural net to learn only helpful details it can rely on.

  My best result with this combination was 95.8% accuracy on the validation set after only seven epochs, but training over more epochs did not help.
 The accuracy on the test set was close but lower than 95%.